dromniscience/SysY_Compiler/README.md

 ### Current Status
 - All tests passed.
 Performance: 292s
 - Naive local optimization on Eeyore- & Tigger-level
-- Naive register allocation scheme, i.e. heavy loads & stores.
+- Naive register allocation scheme. i.e., heavy loads & stores.

 ### Requirements
 The version provided here refers to the one on my PC when I tested these codes.
 Since I made no use of deprecated features (Except for the 'register' specifier which is incompatible with C++17.
 But it is introduced into code due to bison), this repo is compatible with earlier version of flex, bison and make as well as other mainstream C++11 compilers.